Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights - NewsBreak

 Washington stats and trends

-- Washington has played 14 games, with five wins against the spread.
+- This year, the Football Team have one ATS win in two games as an underdog of 9.5 points or more.

-- Washington's games this year have hit the over six times in 14 opportunities (42.9%).
+- Washington's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).

+- The Football Team score 20.2 points per game, comparable to the 20.9 the Cowboys allow.

-- When Washington scores more than 20.9 points, it is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team puts up more than 20.9 points.

-- When Washington piles up over 356.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team amasses more than 356.9 yards.

 - The Football Team have 21 giveaways this season, while the Cowboys have 31 takeaways.